SaiDhanushKolla777/Web-Based-File-Management-System/README.md

 The File Management System is an intermediate web application combining Python, HTML/CSS, JavaScript, and Perl for easy file uploading, downloading, and management.
 It offers a user-friendly, minimalistic interface for efficient network file handling.

-Certainly!
-Here's the revised project description without the title:

 ### Project Description